nervosnetwork/docs/docs/technical-concepts/ckb-vm-verification-rules.md

 id: ckb-vm-verification-rules
 title: CKB VM Verification Rules
 ---
-When writing a program, it is important to determine the operating environment and runtime behavior, so that the execution structure of the program is in line with the program’s intended behavior.
-For example: the impact of GIL (Global Interpreter Lock) in Python, the expected execution time of hardware instructions and pipeline planning, etc.
+When writing a program, determining its operating environment and runtime behavior is important.
+The program's execution structure should take this information into account so that the actual behavior of the program always matches what is intended.
+Examples of these kind of considerations include: the impact of GIL (Global Interpreter Lock) in Python, the expected execution time of hardware instructions and pipeline planning, etc.

 We all know that CKB VM is a virtual environment based on the RISC-V instruction set.
-In addition to this, developers should also know the context of the VM during CKB verification, including some syscalls provided, etc. This article will provide more information about the operation of CKB VM.
+In addition to this, developers should also know the context of the VM during CKB verification, including some syscalls that are provided, etc. This article will provide more information about the operation of CKB VM.

 ## Environment

 In CKB, each transaction is executed separately, that is, each transaction runs in its own separate VM environment.
-Though parallel verification of multiple transactions is performed (by the host), there is no multi-threaded execution environment inside of the VM.
+Though parallel verification of multiple transactions is performed (by the host), there is no multi-threaded execution environment inside of CKB VM.

 ### Execution unit